-This fabric canvas art uses fun, patterned fabric for the background.
+This fabric on canvas art uses fun, patterned fabric for the background.
 Just add a painted wood cut out to the front for instant wall decor.

 Skills Required: None.
 Even if you’ve never crafted before, you can make this project.
 You’ll be applying fabric on canvas with decoupage medium, then painting a wood piece and placing it on top.